PreyMa/WU-LPIS-bot/README.md

 1. Click 'Go!' to start the registration
 1. When the clock reaches `00:00:00` the bot will automatically reload the page repeatedly until it can click the 'anmleden' button
-1. When the registration was successfull you should see a message shown by the bot.
+1. When the registration was successful you should see a message shown by the bot.

 Do not close your laptop or let your computer go to sleep!